 Finally, considering still our motivation to relate non-linear photon effects with axion physics, we recall that we have here considered as electromagnetic backgrounds only constant and uniform fields.
 It remains to be contemplated, for example, situations with non-uniform external electric/magnetic fields that will be exchanging energy and momentum with the photon-axion system, and to compute the modified dispersion relations, the corresponding group velocities, refractive indices and birefringence which will become space-dependent as a consequence of the non-uniformity of the background.

-{\bf Acknowledgments}: L.P.R.
-Ospedal expresses his gratitude to FAPERJ for his postdoctoral fellowship.
+{\bf Acknowledgments}: The authors are grateful to Gustavo P. de Brito for his valuable suggestions on this paper.
+L.P.R.
+Ospedal expresses his gratitude to FAPERJ (grant number E-26/203.997/2022) for his postdoctoral fellowship.
 J.M.A Paixão is grateful to the National Conselho Nacional de Desenvolvimento Científico e Tecnológico (CNPq) for supporting his work.